 De Caen and St. Brigid anemones do not like to compete with other types plants, so it's usually best to grow them in a cutting garden or on their own in a container.
 Most flower farmers grow Anemone coronaria under poly tunnels.

 Herbaceous anemones such as Anemone canadensis, Anemone sylvestris and Anemone x hybrida can be planted in perennial borders, shade gardens or naturalized areas.
 They grow well in sun or shade.
 Be aware that in some areas, these herbaceous anemones can be invasive.

 How to Plant Anemones

 When to Plant: The corms of anemone blanda should be planted in fall, at the same time as tulips and daffodils.
 In zones 7-10, DeCaen and St. Brigid anemones are typically planted in the fall for flowers the following spring.
 In cooler zones, De Caen and St. Brigid anemones should be planted in early spring for flowers in summer.
-Herbaceous anemones can be planted in spring, summer or fall.
+To learn more, read How to Grow Anemones in Cold Climates.
+Herbaceous anemones may be planted in spring, summer or fall.